-Note: Negative values have been queried with SunWater but no information was received as at the Draft Report.
-The Authority will resolve this issue for the Final Report.
+Note: Negative forecast expenditure values have been queried with SunWater but no information was received.
+However, the Authority notes that the forecast renewals expenditure data is not used to calculate the renewals annuity.
 The estimates reflect the most recent information provided by SunWater to the Authority in September 2011.
 Source: Forecast Indec (2011), Actual SunWater (2011k)